 Without amino acids, the body can’t use proteins well.
 They are responsible for intertwining your proteins together.
 They form cells, tissues, muscles, organs and body systems.

-The function of amino acids to strengthen, build and repair muscles is helpful in boosting metabolism.
-As a result, you have more energy, you burn fats faster and you lose weight a healthy way.
+The function of amino acids to strengthen, build and repair muscles helps boost metabolism.
+As a result, you have more energy, burn fats faster and lose weight a healthy way.
 Amino acids also improve flexibility and lengthen endurance, which we need in menopause.

 Aside from giving your body structure, amino acids also help absorb and distribute nutrients.
 There are many amino acid types, but some of the most helpful for menopause include:

 Read about the different types of Amino Acids and what they can do for you in your menopause journey!

 Before you start any type supplement, be sure to consult your doctor for proper advice.
 It’s good to take a menopause test before supplementing.